Succession of power in China: Most recent transition

 As long as the Chinese government remains secretive about the inner workings of the CCP Politburo, past behavior will continue to be the most effective tool for predicting future appointments.
 In this context, the appointment of a candidate to key offices is still the best indicator of their future role.
 For example, the appointment of Xi Jinping as the vice chairman of the Central Military Commission of the Chinese Communist Party signposted with a reasonable amount of confidence that he would be the next top leader of the People's Republic of China.

 Xi Jinping era

+Xi Jinping has not named his successor as paramount leader of the CCP which broke from the precedent previously established of naming the successor at the start of the second term of the paramount leader.
+This is seen as an attempt by Xi to further consolidate power as the leader of China and maintain a strong hold on his position of power.
+Xi's lack of a named successor reversed the previously perceived notion of intraparty democracy in the naming system of leadership succession in the CCP.